-This paper will examine the leadership dynamics surrounding Kim Jong-un's first year in power in an attempt to piece together the picture of how decision-making and policy execution work under the new leader.
-It will begin with a discussion of the politics of power consolidation and the centers of power within the regime.
+This paper will examine the leadership dynamics surrounding Kim Jong-un's first two years in power in an attempt to piece together the picture of how decision-making and policy execution work under the new leader.2 It will begin with a discussion of the politics of power consolidation and the centers of power within the regime.
 This will be followed by a speculative discussion of how decision-making might work and how policies are executed.
 Recent photographs of formal and informal leadership meetings have been presented in the North Korean media, but do they actually portray the decision-making process?
 The regime's red lines regarding policy and its calculus regarding provocation versus engagement will be considered both for what they say about stability within the regime and for any insights that could inform the United States' North Korea policy.
+Finally, the implications of the purge of Jang Song-taek on leadership and decision-making dynamics, as well as regime policies and stability will be considered.